taosdata/TDengine/docs/en/13-orgs/sso-azure-ad/index.md

 <!-- markdownlint-disable MD033 -->
 ## Introduction

-Using Azure AD to implement single sign-on for TDengine Cloud is a privatized third-party login method.
+Azure AD is the new enterprise single sign-on login method in TDengine Cloud, usually for Azure customers.
-You can configure your Azure AD and TDengine Cloud single sign-on integration in the TDengine Cloud portal.
+You can simply configure your Azure AD and TDengine Cloud integration in the TDengine Cloud portal.

 ![TDengine Cloud Architecture of Azure AD SSO](./azure-ad-sso-arch.webp)
 <center><figcaption>Figure 1.
 Architecture of Azure AD SSO</figcaption></center>